A3XX/dns_at_home/README.md

 ![pi4](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/4.PNG)

-7. Once completeed disconect the microSD card and reconnect. create a blank **SSH** wihout any extension.
-No .txt only SSH.
+7. Once completeed disconect the microSD card and reconnect. create a blank **SSH** wihout any extension on the microSD card main directory.
+No **.txt** only SSH

 ![pi5](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/5.PNG)